GopherTrunk on Windows — User Guide

 5. Build your first config

-notepad "$env:USERPROFILE\Documents\GopherTrunk\config.yaml"
+notepad "$env:USERPROFILE\Documents\GopherTrunk\config\config.yaml"

 A read-only reference copy of the full annotated template stays at C:\Program Files\GopherTrunk\config.example.yaml (Start Menu → “Configuration template”).